 - Special Requirement: Unlike tourists, students require a No Objection Certificate (NOC) from their country’s embassy located in Pakistan, along with a bonafide letter from the educational institution .

-- Proof of Current Status: A scanned copy of the valid Pakistani visa you are seeking to extend .
+- Proof of Status: A clear scan of your current valid Pakistani visa.

-- Entry Stamp: The entry stamp on your passport proving you entered legally and when.
+- Entry Stamp: The most recent entry stamp from your passport.

 - Proof of Legal Residence: If you are applying from a third country (i.e., not your home country but also not Pakistan), you must upload proof of legal residence in that country .
 (Note: For in-country extension, your Pakistani address is assumed via your visa).